Most interesting landmarks of Kiribati

 The area of Kiribati exceeds the area of United States.
 But most of it is taken by ocean, the land area is only 811 km².
 This is an exciting land of extremes, with local people living in extreme poverty and at the same time leading such way of life which is mildly named "non-consumerist" way of life.
 In reality it means – most people in Kiribati don’t care about "our" rules of economics, which keep the Western society in tight iron grip.

-With the exception of Banaba Island, Kiribati consists of low lying coral atolls, rising just a few meters above the sea level.
+With the exception of Banaba Island, Kiribati consists of low lying coral atolls which rise just a few meters above the sea level.

 Highlights of Kiribati are:

 - Unusual ecosystems.
 These scattered islands for most part are atolls.
 The diverse climatic conditions and remoteness of these islands have created very interesting ecosystems, sometimes without analogues in the world.

 - Archaeological monuments.
 The archaeological monuments of Kiribati are not spectacular.
 But it is very interesting and somewhat mysterious – how the ancient Polynesians and Micronesians managed to reach these islands, to survive the dry climate, hurricanes and lack of freshwater… and lack of nearly anything else.